-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements are as follows.
+Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognised in the financial statements are as follows:

-- (i) classification of financial assets: assessment of the business model within which the assets are held and assessment of whether the contractual terms of the financial assets are solely payments of principal and interest (SPPI) on the principal amount outstanding. - (ii) establishing the criteria for determining whether credit risk on the financial asset has increased significantly since initial recognition, determining methodology for incorporating forward-looking information into measurement of ECL and selection and approval of models used to measure ECL. - b) Assumptions and estimation uncertainties
+- classification of financial assets: assessment of the business model within which the assets are held and assessment of whether the contractual terms of the financial assets are solely payments of principal and interest (SPPI) on the principal amount outstanding. - (ii) establishing the criteria for determining whether credit risk on the financial asset has increased significantly since initial recognition, determining methodology for incorporating forward-looking information into measurement of ECL and selection and approval of models used to measure ECL.

+b) Assumptions and estimation uncertainties

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended October 31, 2021 are as follows.
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended October 31, 2021 are as follows:

-- (i) impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information. - (ii) determination of the fair value of financial instruments with significant unobservable inputs. - (iii) recognition and measurement of contingencies: key assumptions about the likelihood and magnitude of an outflow of resources. - (iv) impairment of financial instruments: key assumptions used in estimating recoverable cash flows.
+- (i) impairment of financial instruments: determining inputs into the ECL measurement model, including incorporation of forward-looking information. - (ii) determination of the fair value of financial instruments with significant unobservable inputs.